kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : 조정은 Jo Jung-eun (Elisabeth), 전동석 Dong-suk Jeon (Der Tod)

+## Evening Primrose

+#### Evening Primrose - US television series ABC Stage 67 - 1966
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Anthony Perkins, Dorothy Stickney, Larry Gates, Charmian Carr

+NOTES
+: A rare television find, Evening Primrose is a 1966 musical that aired on ABC Stage 1967 and is most notable for its music and lyrics by a young Stephen Sondheim.
+The 52-minute black-and-white program was based on a story by John Collier and adapted by James Goldman, and the four songs are distinctively Sondheim.

 ## An Evening With Patti LuPone and Mandy Patinkin